induktio/thinker/Readme.md

 2. Check Changelog.md and Details.md for useful information.
 3. Change configuration from thinker.ini or just use the defaults.
 4. Start the game from thinker.exe.
-5. The launcher requires unpatched terranx.exe in the same folder but this file is not modified on disk.
+5. The launcher requires original terranx.exe in the same folder but this file is not modified on disk.
 All the changes are applied at runtime.
 6. Press ALT+T to open Thinker's options menu.
 Other option is to check that mod version/build date is visible in the game version menu (Ctrl+F4).
 7. If none of those options display mod version, Thinker is incorrectly installed and not loaded.